If you are a member of an online forum, then you will already be familiar with the concept of a featured or “sticky” topic.

 (Uncheck the box to unstick your post)

-Alternatively, if you are editing content in an existing blog post, you can unstick your post by clicking on Publish > Visibility: Public > Edit …
+Alternatively, when editing content in an existing post, you can unstick your post by going to Publish > Visibility: Public > Edit …

-Unselect ‘Stick this post to the front page’ then click OK and remember to click Update to save your new changes when finished …
+Unselect ‘Stick this post to the front page’ then click OK and remember to update your new changes when finished …

-Your post is no longer sticky and will behave like every other post.
+Your post will no longer be sticky and will behave like every other regular post.

-Congratulations!
-Now you know how to make blog posts sticky.
+Congratulations, now you know how to make posts stick.